 Activity 25: Project-Based Voucher Flexibility for Horizons at Yucaipa Senior Housing HC #4: Displacement Prevention Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
 If units reach a specific type of household, give that type in this box.
 Households losing assistance/moving prior to implementation of the activity (number).
 Expected households losing assistance/moving after implementation of the activity (number).
 Actual households losing assistance/moving after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 Number of households at or below 80% AMI that would lose assistance or need to move.
 Units designated for seniors 55 years of age and older.
 Zero (0).
 Zero (0).
-This value will be provided with HACSB's first MTW Annual Report after implementation of the activity This value will be provided with HACSB's first MTW Annual Report after implementation of the activity
+Zero (0).
+Yes, the outcome meets the benchmark for this metric.

 Activity 25: Project-Based Voucher Flexibility for Horizons at Yucaipa Senior Housing HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) Households able to move to a better unit and/or neighborhood of opportunity prior to implementation of the activity (number).
 This number may be zero.
 Expected households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number).
 Actual increase in households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
-Number of households residing at Horizons at Yucaipa Senior Housing.
+Number of households residing in PBV units at Horizons at Yucaipa Senior Housing.
 Zero (0).
 FYE 2016: Zero (0).
-FYE 2017: Fifty (50).
-This value will be provided with HACSB's first MTW Annual Report after implementation of the activity This value will be provided with HACSB's first MTW Annual Report after implementation of the activity
+FYE 2017: Forty-Nine (49).
+49 households resided in PBV units at Horizons at Yucaipa Senior Housing (45 as of 9/30/2018).
+The occupancy rate for FY 2018 was 96.1%.
+Yes, the outcome meets the benchmark for this metric.

 Activity 25: Project-Based Voucher Flexibility for Horizons at Yucaipa Senior Housing Local Metric: Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
 If units reach a specific type of household, give that type in this box.
 Housing units of this type prior to implementation of the activity (number).
 This number may be zero.
 Expected housing units of this type after implementation of the activity (number).
 Actual housing units of this type after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 Number of new housing units made available for households at or below 80% AMI as a result of the activity.
 Units designated for seniors 55 years of age and older.
 Zero (0).
 FYE 2016: Zero (0).
-FYE 2017: Fifty (50).
-This value will be provided with HACSB's first MTW Annual Report after implementation of the activity This value will be provided with HACSB's first MTW Annual Report after implementation of the activity
+FYE 2017: Forty-Nine (49).
+Forty-nine new housing units were made available in FY 2017 and continue to be available to low-income households in FY 2018.
+Yes, the outcome meets the benchmark for this metric.